CirkusApp/airstrings/README.md

 Air Strings is a command-line tool for translating localizable strings in Google Sheets.

-### 1. Prepare localization e.g. Localizable.strings
+### 1. Prepare localization as Localizable.strings

 Tis is usually done in Xcode or AppCode.
 The preferred format is `"key" = "value"; // comment` 🤷‍♂️